JuanDiegoGuerra/ReactCapstoneProject_MetricsWebapp/README.md

 # 🚀 Crypto Watcher 💲 <a name="about-project"></a>

-Crypto Watcher is a webapp that displays information about the top 100 cryptocurrencies in the world.
+Crypto Watcher is a webapp that displays information about the top 100 cryptocurrencies.
 The application shows the top 100 and allows users to select a cryptocurrency to view more information about it, such as Market Capitalization, price, price change in the last week, website and more.

 ### Tech Stack <a name="tech-stack"></a>